Photooon/MagicConch/README.md

 # MagicConch
-Cpp Course Project
-A Chat Robot on QQ platform
+Cpp Course Project: A Chat Robot on QQ platform